marco-introini/urltester/README.md

 - clone the repository
 - create database
 - create a .env file
-- run migrations: `php artisan migrate:fresh`
-- create a user with `php artisan make:filament-user`
-- update the user setting is_admin field to true
 - execute `composer install`
 - execute `npm install`
 - execute `npm run build`
 - modify the Makefile according to your needs

+### Login

+The default user is email 'mint.dev@pm.me' with password 'password'

 ## Usage